tonyg/syndicate/racket/FAQ.md

 * Why does `#f` keep getting sent as an event?
   - When a behavior returns something besides `#f` in response to an event, it is repeatedly sent `#f` until it does return `#f`.
-  - Think of it as a way of the network asking "anything else?"
+  - Think of it as a way of the dataspace asking "anything else?"